 She pays it forward through helping to recruit, mentor, and manage new volunteers for the long-term sustainability of the organization.
 Her two children are homeschool graduates, now in their early 20s, who are grateful for the experience and who recommend homeschooling to others without hesitation.

-DeeDee Sauter, Catlett – Vice President Newly reelected to a second term, first joined the board of directors in 2014.
-She is serving in three major roles, all a far cry from her many years in the field of nursing: vice president of the board, chair of the annual conference, and overall financial director.
+DeeDee Sauter, also in the middle of her second term, holds the position of treasurer.
+She also plans and directs the annual conference—she is currently engaged in coordinating the March 2018 event.
 DeeDee is deeply committed to the inclusive mission of VaHomeschoolers, to providing a valuable conference each year, and to ensuring that homeschoolers across the state have the support and resources they need.
-She has been homeschooling her two sons since 2011 and is the new proud mama to a brood of Golden Comet hens.
+She has homeschooled her two sons since 2011 and is the proud new mama to a brood of golden comet hens.

 Lisa Jones has served on the board since October 2015 to fill a vacancy.
 Though she was newly elected to serve a two-year term, she is already a committed and experienced board member.
 She has actively supported the annual conference in numerous roles, most recently as the keyleader who enlists and organizes the conference speakers.
 Lisa is an Army veteran; a government background investigator; a wife; a mother of two amazing girls; and the servant to her three cats, two dogs, and eight accidental goats.
 She brings a sense of humor and sarcasm to her duties on the board and enjoys being part of the larger team.
 She looks forward to working on plans to ensure the long-term success of this organization.